The weather on the Camino de Santiago will depend on the season and the region you choose to travel to.

 Some parts of Spain can reach very high temperatures during Summer, but from Autumn to Spring you will find colder days.
 There is a season to suit everyone!

-During late Autumn and Winter some hotels might close and flights and ferries operate less frequently than in the warmer months.
+During late Autumn and Winter, some hotels might close and flights and ferries operate less frequently than in the warmer months.
 Daylight hours are also reduced, so you will need to adjust and manage better the daily distance you want to cover.
-The weather on the Camino de Santiago starts to get milder in Spring.
-Although nights and early mornings can still be pretty cold and rainy, especially on the coast, the mountains and northern Spain in general.
+Our travel experts will be able to help those looking to travel during these months to make the correct choices.